darryltanzil/spot-boston-dynamics/README.md

 Learning how to engineer prompts and rapidly iterate to make it more accurate was a feat that we're proud of!

 ## What we learned
+We learned a lot about Spot's SDK and how to interact with it.

 ## What's next for Boston Dynamics "Hawkeye" Robot